-Condition (ii) of Proposition 1 depends also on θ_C .
-While we can say that the condition is more likely met when the CEO has stronger empire-building tendency, little beyond that can be said for general distributions.21 the optimal board bias depends on whether the CEO can veto (not present) projects or not.
-In the former case the optimal board is always neutral and in the latter is either neutral or has a bias with an opposite sign to the one in our current findings.
+Condition (ii) of Proposition 1 depends also on $\theta_C$ .
+While we can say that the condition is more likely met when the CEO has stronger empire-building tendency, little beyond that can be said for general distributions.

 Before concluding our main analysis, we emphasize that the difference between a model where the board can commit to hurdle rates (benchmark case) and a model where it can not (main model) is that the outcome preferred by the shareholders is achieved with a different instrument.
-In the benchmark, a neutral board achieves the outcome through a hurdle rate
+In the benchmark, a neutral board achieves the outcome through a hurdle rate the optimal board bias depends on whether the CEO can veto (not present) projects or not.
+In the former case the optimal board is always neutral and in the latter is either neutral or has a bias with an opposite sign to the one in our current findings.

-21While the left-hand side of the condition is independent of θ_C , the right-hand side is (weakly) increasing in θ_C for any F and G. Thus lower θ_C makes it easier for the inequality to be satisfied.
+&lt;sup>21While the left-hand side of the condition is independent of $\theta_C$ , the right-hand side is (weakly) increasing in $\theta_C$ for any F and G. Thus lower $\theta_C$ makes it easier for the inequality to be satisfied.

-(sets the investment policy directly), whereas in the main model the shareholders achieve the outcome through board bias (i.e., they implement the investment policy indirectly).22 Our analysis thus illustrates that the board's commitment power and the board's bias are substitutes.
+(sets the investment policy directly), whereas in the main model the shareholders achieve the outcome through board bias (i.e., they implement the investment policy indirectly).
+Our analysis thus illustrates that the board's commitment power and the board's bias are substitutes.